customeros/customeros/README.md

 - Roadmap: Coming soon!
 - Demo: We're still working out the kinks
 - Preview: We're using it in Production.
 So are Openline Insiders.
-- Stable: Everyone is using it in Production.
+- Stable: Battle tested.
+Everyone is using it in Production.

 ## 🚀 Installation